+Fundamentally, the divine are benevolent and good.
+As the Gods are infinite, and thus always in the same state of goodness, They cannot be angered – for to be angered is a passion; nor can They be appeased by gifts – for if They were, They would be conquered by pleasure.
+As such, people who themselves strive to be closer to the Good have nothing to fear from Them.
 In honouring the Gods, the soul is elevated closer to the Good and as such is able to receive their providential gifts (e.g. happiness, courage, and fortitude).
-The Gods are perfect, and thus they need nothing, and as such they bestow such gifts to mankind without diminishing themselves for the simple reason that their nature is providential and totally beyond our material reality.
-Being perfect, they don’t need us; we can offer them no service they require, for they already have everything.
-Being infinite, and thus always in the same state of goodness, they cannot be angered – for to be angered is a passion; nor can they be appeased by gifts – for if they were, they would be conquered by pleasure.
-When we give gifts to get closer to the Gods it ultimately only benefits us by bringing us closer to the divine; because there is nothing we can offer them that they don’t already have.
+The Gods are perfect, and thus They need nothing, and as such They bestow such gifts to mankind without diminishing Themselves for the simple reason that their nature is providential and totally beyond our material reality.
+Being perfect, the Gods do not need nor depend on us, and as such we can offer Them no service They require, for They already have everything.
+Because of this, when we give gifts to get closer to the Gods it is ultimately for our own benefit, not Theirs; because there is nothing that we can offer Them that They do not already have.